IAFEnvoy/IAF-Docs/new-content.md

 Uncraftable(creative only), locates the nearest wild(not tamed), alive dragon in a 500 block radius.

+## An alternative way to get Dragon Scales

+You can use the new vanilla brush to get dragon scales from dragons, like you do with armadillos.

 ## An alternative way to get Dragon Blood

 You can craft dragon blood in a Dragon Forge by putting in dragon scales and a bottle.

 ![Crafting recipe 13](./imgs/adb1c.webp "Crafting recipe 13")
 *Use the corresponding scale type, color doesn't matter.

 ## Integration: Farmer's Delight

-CE adds some integration by itself, right now, there are no addons to expand it.
+CE adds some integration by itself.
+Right now, there are no addons to expand it.

 * Fried Rice with Dragon Flesh
 ![Crafting recipe 8](./imgs/fd1c.webp "Crafting recipe 8")